jolisper/music-utils/README.md

 To Do
 -----
   * Add more rspec examples
+  * Fix compound intervals quality error

 Copyright
 ---------